mmikowski/mmikowski.github.io/_posts/2016-11-14-type-casts.md

 ```

 Remember where we suggested you shouldn't copy our first code example because
-it was "awful"?
-Now the code is significantly less awful.
-It's impervious to type
+it was "awful?"
+Now the code is impervious to type errors, readable, maintainable,
-errors, readable, maintainable, and well documented.
-Go ahead and copy it if
+and well documented.
+Go ahead and copy it if you want :)
-you want.

 ## Test the APIs
-Using tools like `Istanbul` and `nodeunit` we can now easily test to the API
+We can use tools like `Istanbul` and `nodeunit` we can now easily test to the API
 we just documented for our shiny, new, and nearly bullet-proof `repeatFn`
 function.
 Check out the test suite for `hi_score` to see how its done: